castorini/anserini/docs/onnx-conversion.md

     return [f'output_{i}' for i in range(len(outputs))]
 ```

-This is modularized in the function definition for ```get_model_output_names(model, test_input)```
+This is modularized in the function definition for ```get_model_output_names(model, test_input)```.

 ---

-Another important component is being able to specify the dimensions of the input and output tensors.
+Another important component is being able to specify the dynamic axes of the input and output tensors.
 This is achieved by the following code:

 ```python
 dynamic_axes = {}